What To Do At Stevns Klint UNESCO World Heritage Site

 The lighthouse can be visited by road or along the Trampesti Trail.

-You can view the lighthouse from the cliff top or climb 27 metres (88 feet) to the top and admire the view of the cliffs and surrounding area from there.
+You can view the lighthouse from the cliff top or climb 27 metres (88 feet) to the top and admire the view of the cliffs and surrounding area.
+If you are there at the right time, you can experience the spring and autumn bird migrations from the lighthouse as millions of birds pass Stevns.

 There is no charge to visit Stevns Lighthouse.